ADDITIONAL PERSONAL SPECIFICS:

 My workstation for many years.

-After my father died, I didn't want to leave his interesting and unique furniture in storage, so I decided to move to a bigger place.
+After my father died, I didn't want to leave his interesting and unique furniture in storage, so I decided to move to a bigger (about 1490 sq ft usable space) place.
 I found one for the right price 20 minutes away in San Jose.
 Buying a new place and selling my old condo and my father's place took over six months and was not fun, but everything was done in early 2012.
-See a photo gallery of my new place.
+See a photo gallery of the place.

-I met my S.O., Robin, when she was one of my passengers in the Galapagos Islands.
-We get along surprisingly well.
-It probably helps that she's married, the relationship is open, and when we argue it's invariably about something as important as when Domino's Pizza delivers, does it actually remove your liver?
+I lived in both places with my former S.O., Robin, whom I met as one of my passengers in the Galapagos Islands.
+We got along surprisingly well (it probably helped that she's married, the relationship was open, and when we argued it was invariably about something as important as when Domino's Pizza delivers, does it actually remove your liver?) before amicably going our separate ways in 2013.

 I had two cats (I have to—I'm a writer, after all ;-) ): Pellet Pigweed and Juville Bitch-Cookie.
 They grew up with two rats, Bagel and Fundt, and later two other rats, Badness and Flüg, who enjoyed intimidating the cats.
 Believe it or not, they were safe enough to be left unsupervised while frolicking with the cats in the back yard.
 (The rats eventually died of old age and cancernot from the cats.)

 In 2003, Juville developed a limp in his left rear leg.
 It turned out to be virulent cancer, and his leg had to be removed.
 He lost none of his unflappable self-confidence, though.
 However, he suffered intestinal problems for years, and near the end of 2009, I think, and had to be euthanized.
-Pellet still remains with me.
+Pellet died in 2103.
+I still miss him.

 I have a stack of journals a meter high, detailing virtually every single day of my life since I turned thirteen.
-It's proven useful on many an occasion to verify what happened on a specific date.
+It's proven useful on many an occasion to verify what happened on a specific date, as well as revealing just how much information we forget about our past.

 Pellet and me